 Since the introduction of Maintenance of Certification in 2003, there have been four components approved by the American Board of Medical Specialties (ABMS) member boards including Professionalism, Self-Assessment and Lifelong Learning, Cognitive Expertise, and Performance Improvement.
 There have always been physicians who work in roles that do not include direct patient care.
 Limited options have been available for these Diplomates to meet the performance in practice component that are comparable to a performance in practice activity.

-In 2018, the ABFM began allowing physicians to self-designate whether they are clinically active or clinically inactive.
-If you are clinically active, you will be able to meet the performance improvement requirement by utilizing the many existing options described in the Performance Improvement Activity section of this website.
-If you are clinically inactive, you are now exempt from meeting performance improvement requirements.
+In 2018, ABFM began allowing physicians to self-designate whether they are clinically active or clinically inactive.
+If you are clinically active, you will be able to meet the Performance Improvement requirement by utilizing the many existing options described in the Performance Improvement Activity section of this website.
+If you are clinically inactive, you are now exempt from meeting Performance Improvement requirements.
 You will still need to complete 50-points to meet your stage requirements, which you can do with additional self-assessment activities.
 This designation does not prohibit you from choosing a performance in practice activity, but it is no longer required if you are clinically inactive.

 You can indicate your clinical status online in your Physician Portfolio.
 Clinically active and clinically inactive status will be visible in the Find a Physician and Physician Verification sections of the ABFM website to let the public and credentialing entities know whether you are currently caring for patients.

 If you have a career change, you can always update your clinical status online in the Physician Portfolio.
 It is not necessary to update your clinical status for a vacation or other short-term leave of absence.
 A change from clinically inactive back to clinically active necessitates subsequent completion of a Performance Improvement activity to meet your stage requirements and maintain your clinically active status.